 Place the scoop right in the center of the fruit roll-up.

-And work quickly — because once the ice cream touches the fruit roll-up, things start happening fast.
+And work quickly because once the ice cream touches the fruit roll-up, it gets harden fast.

 Step 4: Wrap It Up